FluxML/Flux.jl/docs/src/index.md

 # Flux

-Flux is a high-level interface for machine learning, implemented in Julia.

-Flux aims to be an intuitive and powerful notation, close to the mathematics, that provides advanced features like auto-unrolling and closures.
-Simple models are trivial, while the most complex architectures are tractable, taking orders of magnitude less code than in other frameworks.
-Meanwhile, the Flux compiler provides excellent error messages and tools for debugging when things go wrong.
+Flux is a machine learning library, implemented in Julia.
+In a nutshell, it simply lets you run normal Julia code on a backend like TensorFlow.
+It also provides many conveniences for doing deep learning in particular.

+This gives you great flexibility.
+You can use a convenient Keras-like API if you want something simple, but you can also drop down to straight mathematics, or build your own abstractions.
+You can even use Flux's utilities (like optimisers) with a completely different backend (like [Knet](https://github.com/denizyuret/Knet.jl)) or mix and match approaches.

-So what's the catch?
-Flux is at an early "working prototype" stage; many things work but the API is still in a state of... well, it might change.
-If you're interested to find out what works, read on!
+Note that Flux is in alpha.
+Many things work but the API is still in a state of... well, it might change.

 **Note:** If you're using Julia v0.5 please see [this version](http://mikeinnes.github.io/Flux.jl/v0.1.1/) of the docs instead.

 ## Where do I start?

-The [examples](examples/logreg.html) are the best way to get a feel for how Flux looks.
-This a great way to start if you're a relative newbie to machine learning or neural networks; you should be able to get the examples running fairly easily.
+The [examples](examples/logreg.html) give a feel for high-level usage.
+This a great way to start if you're a relative newbie to machine learning or neural networks; you can get up and running running easily.

 If you have more experience with ML, or you just don't want to see *those digits* again, check out the [model building guide](models/basics.html) instead.
-The Guide attempts to motivate Flux's programming model and approach with examples.
-However, it also gets into advanced usage very quickly; it's not necessary to memorise all the details to use Flux effectively.
+The guide attempts to show how Flux's abstractions are built up and why it's powerful, but it's not all necessary to get started.

-The sections on [Recurrence](models/recurrent.html), [Debugging](models/debugging.html) and [Batching](apis/batching.html) best illustrate what makes Flux unique.

 ## Installation